fghaas/fghaas.github.io/content/articles/blog/entropy.md

     to this idea.

-* Somebody wants to replace multiple existing things with one new thing (the original XKCD 927 scenario): the only circumstance under which you should agree to this is when you already know *for certain* that the existing things must go away, within a manageable timeframe.
+* Somebody wants to replace multiple existing things with one new thing (the original xkcd 927 scenario): the only circumstance under which you should agree to this is when you already know *for certain* that the existing things must go away, within a manageable timeframe.
 For example, the software solutions that your company has